-"Tax increment" means that part of the assessed value of a taxing district attributable to any increase in the assessed value of the property located in an urban renewal area, or portion thereof, over the assessed value specified in the certified statement.
+"Tax increment" means that part of the assessed value of a taxing Area attributable to any increase in the assessed value of the property located in an urban renewal Area, or portion thereof, over the assessed value specified in the certified statement.

-"Tax increment finance area" or "TIF area" means a blighted area included in a TIF plan.
+"Tax increment finance area" or "TIF Area" means a blighted Area included in a TIF plan.

-"Tax increment finance area plan" or "TIF plan" means a plan, as it exists or is changed or modified from time to time, for one or more TIF areas, as provided in ORS 457.
+"Tax increment finance area plan" or "TIF plan" means a plan, as it exists or is changed or modified from time to time, for one or more TIF Areas, as provided in ORS 457.

-"Tax increment finance area project(s)" or "TIF area project(s)" or "project(s)" means any work or undertaking carried out under ORS 457.170 and ORS 457.180 in a TIF area.
+"Tax increment finance area project(s)" or "TIF Area project(s)" or "project(s)" means any work or undertaking carried out under ORS 457.170 and ORS 457.180 in a TIF Area.